 A - The story of your day (approx 4-6 counts of 8) Create movement that "tell" the story of the day in chronological order (plot based).

-B - Create movements that portray two emotions felt during the day (approx 2 counts of 8).
+B - Create movements that portray two emotions felt during the day (approximately 2 counts of 8).

 Students practice using the ABA form.